kevindeleon/kevindeleon.github.io/_posts/2010-07-25-tutorial-installing-bugzilla-on-fedora-11-centos-5.markdown

 $ /usr/share/bugzilla/./checksetup.pl
 {% endhighlight %}

-When prompted to do so specify the Bugzilla administrator's email address, name, and password.
+When prompted to do so specify the Bugzilla administrator&rsquo;s email address, name, and password.

 Start apache:
 {% highlight bash %}